The first-line treatment for type 2 diabetes involves making changes to your lifestyle, through diet, weight control and physical activity.

 Dairy and dairy alternatives

 Rich in calcium and other vitamins and minerals.
+Full-fat versions are higher in calories but may help keep you feeling full for longer.

 - Choose semi-skimmed or skimmed milk rather than full-fat milk.